openstack-archive/murano/doc/source/draft/enduser-guide/manage_environments.rst

 To create an environment, perform the following steps:

 #.
-In OpenStack dashboard, navigate to Murano > Application Catalog > Environments.
+In OpenStack dashboard, navigate to Applications > Catalog > Environments.

 #.
 On the :guilabel:`Environments` page, click the :guilabel:`Add New` button.